 As an alumnus of Southlake Carroll High School, Coach Johnson was a four-sport letterman with two state championships for football in 1992 and 1993, one state championship for basketball in 1993 and a state finalist in the mile relay in 1993.
 Dane excelled as a Dragon in a way only one word can describe - champion.
 Johnson established himself as a hometown hero and legend in ways no one else in the school’s illustrious history has been able to match.
 In fact, he was the first Southlake Carroll alumni to be inducted into the school district’s Athletic Hall of Fame in 2012.
 Due to his success in football at Carroll, he earned First Team All-State honors in 1992 and 1993 and received a scholarship to play football at Texas Tech University.

 At Texas Tech, where Coach Johnson received his Bachelor’s in Political Science, he was a four-year letterman.
 He helped claim the SWC championship in 1994 and finished third in the nation in punt return yards in 1995.
 Coach Johnson was named as a First Team All-Southwest Conference Selection two years in a row, First Team All-Big XII and named All-American in 1997.
 As a Red Raider, Dane also played in three bowl games.
-Additionally, he participated in the East West Shrine All Star and Hula Bowl All Star games.
+Additionally, he participated in the East-West Shrine All-Star and Hula Bowl All-Star games.
 After graduating from Tech, Coach Johnson joined the staff of the Fellowship of Christian Athletes as a Regional Development Director in the Houston area.

 Dane and his wife, Jill, have two children: son Samuel, and daughter Selah.
 Both children are active in a wide variety of sports and enjoy spending time outdoors.
 Coach Johnson’s wife, Jill, is a Registered Nurse who is currently a stay-at-home mom.